 About Sestubun-no-harai (Purify and recharge your spirit for The New Year).

-This is a very traditional ritual service that has been passed from generation to generation for many years in Shusse Inari Shrine.
+This is a very traditional ritual ceremony that has been passed from generation to generation for many years in Shusse Inari Shrine.
 This ritual is centered around the use of Hitogata.
 From ancient times, the Japanese people have prayed for purification, and to be rid of the previous year’s Kegare.
 New Year’s rituals are for cleansing and refreshing of energy for their spirit.
 Kegare, or “withered spirit”.
 Over the course of the year, the energy of a person’s spirit is diminished by tiredness, stress, and other pressures, so New Year’s rituals are performed to cleanse and refresh this energy and recharge the spirit.

 Over the many years of a person’s life, many changes may take place in their body and/or environment.
 As a result, it is said there is a risk of meeting with misfortune.
 Years in which there is an increased chance of misfortune are called Yakudoshi, meaning “Critical Years.”
 It is apparent from historical texts that Yakudoshi already existed as a custom during the Heian Period in Japan (794 CE – 1185).
 However, Yakudoshi are not the only years that one needs to take into account.
 In addition to the designated critical year (or “Hon-Yaku”), the year before a critical year (“Mae-Yaku)”, and the year after (“Ato-Yaku)”, also require careful attention in order to avoid misfortune.
 For this reason, it is necessary to think of Yakudoshi as a three-year period.
 During this three-year period, people go to Shinto Shrines in order to receive prayers from priests to ward off evil and to cleanse themselves of its influence.
 People also pray to purify their bad luck, and for good luck charms to bring about better fortune.